The NYCLU Western Regional Office serves the following counties: Allegheny, Cattaraugus, Chautauqua, Erie, Niagara, Genesee, Orleans and Wyoming.

 In 1965, the UNYD merged with the New York Civil Liberties Union to form a statewide organization and the UNYD was abolished.

-In April 1982 the Niagara Frontier Chapter of the American Civil Liberties Union decertified, with Western New York being more properly represented by the “Buffalo Office” of the NYCLU (1982-86), and finally, in 1987, as the Western Regional Office of the New York Civil Liberties Union.
+In April 1982 the Niagara Frontier Office of the American Civil Liberties Union decertified, with Western New York being more properly represented by the “Buffalo Office” of the NYCLU (1982-86), and finally, in 1987, as the Western Regional Office of the New York Civil Liberties Union.